Book Clinic Appointment with Dr. Shrideep Parab

 A friend of mine referred to Dr Parab.
 She is very professional and is a really patient listener.
 She is well aware about innovative techniques to treat problems.
 I was shocked to experience the problem of no periods.
 Even in case of emergency, the staff is always willing to help.

 I found the answers provided by the Dr. Shrideep Parab to be very helpful, knowledgeable, well-reasoned and sensible.
 Dr Parab is very understanding and cooperative.
 Helped me a lot in clearing my doubts regarding early pregnancy.

 I was having very bad thoughts regarding my vaginal itching.
 I am so much benefitted withDr Shrideep's treatment, that i am perfectly fine now.
-He ensures that he listens to his patients.
-I am quite benefitted with his treatment.
+She ensures that She listens to her patients.
+I am quite benefitted with her treatment.

 Thanks to Dr Shrideep ofr guiding me about the necessary vaccinations during pregnancy.
 I was not aware about the vaccination but Dr Shrideep , being a great gynaecologist, explaines me about it.

-Dr Shrideep Parab approach towards his patient is remarkable.
-He is a young doctor and very fresh in his approach.
-I visited him in Sparsh Hospital in Pune.
+Dr Shrideep Parab approach towards her patient is remarkable.
+She is a young doctor and very fresh in her approach.
+I visited her in Sparsh Hospital in Pune.

 I found the answers provided by the Dr. Shrideep Parab to be professional.
 I cant afford to do the payment to send you those but i really do need help

 Dr. Shrideep Parab provides answers that are very helpful.
 Thank you Doctor for your right guidance